-You will also, when you go to the driver's licensing office to apply, be required to sign a declaration regarding your residence in Washington State.
+You will also, when you go to the driver's licensing office to apply, be required to sign a declaration regarding your lack of a Social Security number.

 If you present documents in a language other than English, you may be asked to also submit a translation done by an approved agency.

 To apply, you will be expected to fill out an application form, pay fees, and pass a written exam, a vision screening, and a driving test.
-While study materials are available in a number of languages on the "Driver guide" page of the Department of Licensing (DOL) website, your language options for taking the written test are limited to English and Spanish.
+While study materials are available in a number of languages on the "Driver training and testing" page of the Department of Licensing (DOL) website (under Driver Guide), your language options for taking the written test are limited to English and Spanish.